-The payment will leave your account within two Business Days if we receive your complete payment instruction:
+The payment will leave your account within 2 Business Days if we receive your complete payment instruction:

-- on a day which is not a Business Day; or
+- On a day which is not a Business Day.

-- after the following local cut off times on a Business Day for accounts registered in the following countries: 5.00pm in Greece, 3.00pm in Ireland, 2.45pm in Hungary, 2.00pm in the Czech Republic, 4.00pm elsewhere.
+- After the following local cut off times on a Business Day for accounts registered in the following countries: 5.00pm in Greece, 2.00pm in the Czech Republic, 4.00pm elsewhere.